Marguerite Nyhan

 OVERVIEW

-Dr. Marguerite Nyhan is the Senior Lecturer in Environmental Engineering & Future Sustainability within the School of Engineering & Architecture at University College Cork.
-She is also a Visiting Scientist at Harvard University in Boston.
-Marguerite directs the Nyhan Future Sustainability Research Group which focuses on designing intelligent solutions for sustainable, zero-carbon, healthy, liveable and equitable cities of the future.
+Professor Marguerite Nyhan is Full Professor of Engineering for Sustainability at the School of Engineering & Architecture at University College Cork.
+She is also a Research Affiliate at Massachusetts Institute of Technology.
+Marguerite directs the Nyhan Sustainable Futures Research Group which focuses on designing intelligent solutions for sustainable, net-zero, healthy, liveable and equitable cities of the future.
+Professor Nyhan’s research has been published in leading academic journals including Nature and Nature Cities.

 CURRENT ACTIVITIES

-Dr Nyhan is interested in informing the design of sustainable, healthy and liveable cities of the future through the development and application of beyond-the-state-of-the-art technologies and methodologies.
+Professor Nyhan is interested in informing the design of sustainable, healthy and liveable cities of the future through the development and application of beyond-the-state-of-the-art technologies and methodologies.
 She has published widely on using complex ICT datasets and AI-derived computational techniques to evaluate urban dynamics and environmental metrics at city-wide scales; modelling air pollution emissions from transport; modelling urban air quality, urban greenspace and human exposures to these; and determining associations between environmental exposures and human health outcomes using epidemiological modelling methods.
-Her current work also focuses on the human health impacts of climate change and on climate policy.
+Her current work also focuses on climate and environmental policy.

-For more details, please see the Nyhan Future Sustainability Research Group website: www.nyhanlab.org
+For more details, please see the Nyhan Sustainable Futures Research Group website: www.nyhanlab.org